 - Notify plant services immediately if ice is noted on sidewalks and parking surfaces.

-Sexual Harassment is not tolerated at Summit Health Care.
-If you believe that you are victim of sexual harassment, please report this concern to your instructor and/or the unit supervisor immediately.
+Sexual Harassment is not tolerated at Summit Healthcare.
+If you believe that you are a victim of sexual harassment, please report this concern to your instructor and/or the unit supervisor immediately.

 Summit Healthcare strives to provide a safe environment for all students, patients, staff and visitors.
-Please report all instances of workplace violence to security and the unit supervisor immediately.
-While security does patrol parking lots, grounds, and hospital areas at night, you can keep yourself safe by asking for an escort to your car at night and by utilizing the courtyard for outdoor breaks at night.
+Please report all instances of workplace violent to security and the unit supervisor immediately.
+While security does patrol parking lots, grounds, and hospital areas at night, you can keep yourself safe by asking for an escort to your cat at night and by utilizing the courtyard for outdoor breaks at night.
 Use caution when interacting with patients or family members who appear agitated, hallucinating, or appear to have substance or alcohol impairment.
 Report any concerns to the unit supervisor immediately.
-Summit Healthcare offers Non-Violent Crisis intervention training to facilitate the use of de-escalation techniques as appropriate.
-Any one who feels they are in imminent danger can call a Code Grey or Code Silver alert.
+Summit Healthcare offers Non-Violent Crisis Intervention training to facilitate the use of de-escalation techniques as appropriate.
+Anyone who feels they are in imminent danger can call a Code Grey or Code Silver alert.

-Material Safety Data Sheets are located at each nurse’s station and in the Emergency room.
-Report any chemical exposure to the unit supervisor immediately and refer to the MSDS manual as needed for further information.
-Please note: In the summer of 2010 Summit Healthcare purchased a web-based MSDS information program and the MSDS data format will be changing to an electronic format.
+Material Safety Data Sheets are located at each nurse’s station, in the Emergency Room, and through any hospital desktop via the Intranet.
+Report any chemical exposure to the unit supervisor immediately and refer to the MSFDS manual as needed for further information.

 Staff/students are reminded to take appropriate precautions when assisting with radiological procedures.
 You are encouraged to leave the room during an x-ray procedure or wear a radiation-shielding apron.
 Any pregnant student or contract employee must inform the x-ray technician prior to a patient x-ray procedure.
 All students and caregivers must be familiar with and adhere to MRI safety procedures prior to entering the MRI suite.
 Patients must also be very carefully screened for any contraindications prior to receiving an MRI.